Skip to main content

 The Policy applies to:

-(a) Employees;
+(a) Employees

-(c) the relatives, dependants and spouses of the individuals listed in (a) and (b).
+(c) The relatives, dependants and spouses of the individuals listed in (a) and (b).

 CDC strongly encourages you or anyone who has a concern about potential Disclosable Matter to speak up if they are aware of any suspected wrongdoing.
-It is essential that people who have genuine concerns over misconduct or an improper state of affairs report those concerns for CDC.
+It is essential that people who have genuine concerns over misconduct or an improper state of affairs report those concerns to CDC.
 The company will then be better equipped to address issues and uphold its values as well as serving the public interest.

 3. What types of conduct are reportable under the Whistleblower Protection Scheme?